rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/virus-scanning-files-in-s3-and-integrating-with-rails.md

 end
 ```

 With that done, we next need to parse the body to extract the information we need.
-To make sure we aren't being fooled by someone sending us a fake notification to mark a virus-laden file as clean, we run a method provided by the `aws-sdk-sns` gem which verifies signatures on the notification to make sure it's legitimate:
+To make sure we aren’t being fooled by someone sending us a fake notification to mark a virus-laden file as clean, we run a method provided by the `aws-sdk-sns` gem which verifies signatures on the notification to make sure it’s legitimate:

 ```ruby
 def verify_message_authenticity!(message)